Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 #.
 Examine the output (Average T\ :sub:`mrt` (°C).
 What is the main
    driver to the spatial variations in T\ :sub:`mrt`?
 #.
-Add 3D vegetation information by ticking in *Use vegetation scheme
+Add 3D vegetation information by ticking *Use vegetation scheme
    (Lindberg, Grimmond 2011)* and add **CDSM_Krbig** as the *Vegetation Canopy DSM*.
-As no TDSM exists we estimate the it by using 25% of the canopy height.
+As no TDSM exists we estimate it by using 25% of the canopy height.
 Leave the tranmissivity as 3%.
-Tick in *Save generated Trunk Zone DSM* (a tif file, **TDSM.tif**, will be generated in the specified output folder and used in a later section: **Climate sensitive planning**).
-Also tick in *Save generated building grid* as this will be needed later in this tutorial.
-Leave the other setting as before (Step 4) except for changing your output directory Otherwise, results from your first run will be overwritten.
+Tick *Save generated Trunk Zone DSM* (a tif file, **TDSM.tif**, will be generated in the specified output folder and used in a later section: **Climate sensitive planning**).
+Also tick *Save generated building grid* as this will be needed later in this tutorial.
+Leave the other settings as before (Step 4) except for changing your output directory, otherwise results from your first run will be overwritten.
 Run the model again and compare the result with your first run.
 #.
-Add your last spatial dataset, the **land cover** grid by ticking in
+Add your last spatial dataset, the **land cover** grid by ticking
    *Use land cover scheme (Lindberg et al. 2016)*.
 Run and compare the result again with the previous runs.